 There is a 100% guarantee that your vinegar won’t get spoilt if you take good care of it and no contaminants get into it.

 A spoilt balsamic vinegar is noticeable.
-It’ll smell unpleasant, the colour will change, and the taste will become intolerable.
+It’ll smell unpleasant, the color will change, and the taste will become intolerable.
 The commercial type may lose taste after staying for too long.
 But that doesn’t mean it’s spoilt and unsafe to use.
-It’s still consumable, but you can discard it and replace to meet your quality satisfaction needs.
+It’s still consumable, but you can discard it and replace it to meet your quality satisfaction needs.

 How to use balsamic vinegar and prevent it from going bad

 Balsamic vinegar is not widely used as other types of vinegar because of its distinctive taste and smell.
 Most buyers get confused about how they’ll use it, and that’s why it lasts for ages on the shelf until they discard it.
 It has far more uses than what you think.
 Dressing salad is not the only way of enjoying the taste of it.

 It contains low fat, making it a preferable ingredient over oil.
 So, where else can you use this unique item?

 Usual marinades are becoming too common, and many are getting tired of the usual taste.
 Mix the balsamic with salt, pepper, virgin olive oil, and see how your meat turns impressive.
 It is recommended you use young vinegar for marinades since they are superbly stronger with remarkable results.

 If you need a quick, healthy, but sweet snack, balsamic can help you out.
 Add it to your chopped carrots with other veggies and a bit of olive oil to come out with a delicious snack.